Jerell/dagger/FLOW_NETWORK_SPEC.md

 - API is only used for initial load
 - All changes persist to localStorage automatically (via tanstack-db)

-## Phase 4: Local File System Integration
+## Phase 4: Local File System Integration ✅ COMPLETE

+> **Status:** Implemented using Tauri native file system instead of File System Access API.

 ### 4.1 The Network Mutability Problem